 During ovulation, your cervical mucus will be clear, stretchy, and slippery (sort of like egg whites).
 You probably already know this as your green light to get your baby dance on.

-After implantation occurs, your mucus might have a thicker, “gummier” texture and be clear or white in color.
+After implantation occurs, your mucus might have a thicker, “gummier” texture and be clear or white.

-And in the days of early pregnancy, rising progesterone and estrogen may cause your mucus to become even thicker, more profuse, and white or yellow in color.
+And in the days of early pregnancy, rising progesterone and estrogen may cause your mucus to become even thicker, more profuse, and white or yellow.

 We hate to say it, though: Cervical mucus can be affected by a number of things (hormones, stress, intercourse, pregnancy, implantation bleeding or your period, etc.) and may not be a reliable indicator of whether or not implantation has occurred.